Doddg10/E-Commerce-Angular/README.md

    2. Ensure you can SSH into the EC2 instance.
    3. Run the Ansible playbook:
       ```bash
-      ansible-playbook -i inventory k3s-playbook.yaml --private-key angular-key.pem
+      ansible-playbook -i inventory k3s-playbook.yaml
       ```

    This will automate the entire Kubernetes installation process on your EC2 instance, making it ready for use in your CI/CD pipeline.

 5. **Run the CI Pipeline**:
-   - Once you push any changes to your repository, GitHub Actions will automatically trigger the CI pipeline.
+   - **Once you push any changes to your repository, GitHub Actions will automatically trigger the CI pipeline**.
    - The pipeline will:
      - Run linting and unit tests.
      - Build the Docker image.